China's Xi appointed president, completes rise to the top

 Gong Funeng, a delegate from the southwestern province of Sichuan, said: "The most challenging problem that the government faces now is on implementing political reform and fighting corruption."

-Xi inherits a constituency that is more distrustful of government and well-versed at using the Internet to criticise their leaders.
+Xi inherits a constituency that is more distrustful of government and well-versed at using the Internet to criticize their leaders.

 At the same time, his administration must deal with a slowdown in economic growth, juggle the urgent task of calming a frothy housing market, defuse local government debt risks and wean China off its addiction to investment-led expansion.